jeog/TDAmeritradeAPI/README.md

 You can currently build on Unix-like systems and Windows.
 For Mac OS/X you'll have to download/install the necessary libraries and adjust the makefiles.
 (If you build sucessfully on Mac feel free to share and we can include it in the docs.)

 - The library is implemented in C++ and needs to be built accordingly.
-It exports a C/ABI layer which is wrapped by header defined C calls, allowing for access from pure C and Python via ctypes.py.
+It exports a C/ABI layer which is wrapped by header defined C calls and C++ calls/objects, allowing for access from pure C, C++ and Python via ctypes.py.
 ```
   FunctionImpl(string)                [C++ implementation code defined in lib]
   Funtion_ABI(const char*)            [C ABI code defined in lib and exported]